iharpreet0809/iharpreet0809/README.md

 I've been learning in the field of study that combines domain expertise, programming skills, and knowledge of mathematics and statistics to extract meaningful insights from data.
-*   🌍  I'm based in Ahmedabad, Gujarat, India
+*   🌍  I'm based in Delhi, India
 *   🖥️  See my portfolio at [My Website](https://iharpreet.com)
 *   ✉️  You can contact me at [talkwithharpreet@gmail.com](mailto:talkwithharpreet@gmail.com)
 *   🧠  I'm learning Data Science topics like Machine Learning & Deep Learning